alessandroguggino/Shazam4Food/README.md

 <br>
 An idea **shamelessly copied** from SeeFood, the Jian Yang app from TV series Silicon Valley S4E3, and <a href="https://github.com/imtoori">@imtoori</a>'s project.

 So, what have I done?
-I've just made it a little more *italian*.
+I've just made it a little more *italian*, detecting pizzas instead of hot-dogs.

 This project is a mobile app developed with Flutter and FirebaseML.